 Create or refresh your LinkedIn profile.

-First things first.
 In today’s connected, social media-driven environment, not having an online presence could be a red flag, especially for recruiters.
 If you do nothing else, create a profile with your photo, current and past positions, and education.
 If possible, use a professional-looking photo of just you (no selfies, pets or half cropped-out friends and family).
 Aim to connect to at least 100 individuals; this shouldn’t be too difficult as LinkedIn suggests potential connections based on your alma mater and employment history.
-Even if you already have a profile that meets these criteria, take some time to make sure your information is still relevant and current.
-If you’ve neglected LinkedIn for the past few years, it’s likely time to give your profile a refresh.
+When you hit "Connect," you'll see an "Add a note" option – use it!
+A quick message personalizes the ask, helps the other person remember how they know you and explains why you want to connect.

 Build out the basics.

-Once you’ve created a profile, provide additional information on your background, previous positions and accomplishments.
+Once you’ve created a profile, provide additional information on your background, previous positions and successes.
 Unlike a standard resume, you have the freedom to share a bit of your personality on LinkedIn.
 Talk about your roles and accomplishments in the first person.
 Make sure to also include professional designations and any continuing education programs you’ve completed or are currently undertaking.
 If you’re a remote worker and located in a city different than your employer, share that as well.

 Be clear and strategic.